shujutech/StORM/README.md

 # StORM

 StORM (Shujutech Object Relational Mapper) maps Java POJO into relational databases (currently supported databases are mariadb, mysql, oracle and postgres).
-StORM is the only true ORM that is able to map all OOP concept into a retional database.
+StORM is the only true ORM that is able to map all OOP concept into a relational database.

 # Features